3 Common Maltese Behaviour Problems (And How To Fix Them)

 Problem 2: Excessive Barking

-Why it happens: Despite being bred as lap dogs, Maltese had a secondary role as alert dogs in palaces and on ships (they were popular with sailors for rodent control and companionship).
+Why it happens: Despite being bred as lap dogs, Maltese had a secondary role as alert dogs in palaces and on ships.
+They were popular with sailors for rodent control and companionship.
 Their small size required vocal alarm systems as their only defence.
 They're naturally vigilant and their bark is their primary protection mechanism.

 Problem 3: Difficulty with Housetraining